 Electricity supplies can be unreliable, including in Kathmandu, particularly during the winter months and in the lead up to the monsoon season.
 Shortages of essential supplies (including food, water, fuel, gas and kerosene) can occur with limited notice.
 Businesses, including hotels and guesthouses, can be affected.

 World Health Organisation (WHO), you're three times more likely to be killed in a motor vehicle accident in Nepal than in Australia.
 Roads are crowded and poorly maintained.
 Driving standards are poor and traffic laws are often ignored.
 Drivers can be aggressive.
 Road travel is dangerous at night, particularly in rural areas.
 Landslides and flooding can damage or block rural roads, particularly during the monsoon season (June to September), often cutting off access to towns or areas for days at a time.

 Roadworks and other major infrastructure projects can go on for lengthy periods, causing significant delays on major roads within cities and towns, as well as on highways.
+Open drains and uncovered manholes are a risk to pedestrians and cyclists.
 Road travel can be disrupted due to demonstrations and strikes, often called at short notice.

 Foreigners are often assumed to be at fault in car accidents, regardless of the circumstances.
 Locals may demand money.
 Crowds of onlookers can gather quickly following an accident and may turn hostile.
 Car accidents resulting in injuries often lead to confrontations, including violence against drivers, and road closures.

 Landslides and other disruptions can occur in Mugling-Narayanghat highway, a section of the road between Kathmandu and Chitwan National Park.

 - Familiarise yourself with local traffic laws and practices before driving.